Skip to content

 Schedulers

-The scheduler decides how to distribute packets across paths. mqvpn supports two schedulers:
+The scheduler decides how to distribute packets across paths. mqvpn supports the following schedulers:

 WLB (Weighted Load Balancing) — Default